fusioncharts/dev_centre_docs/installation/client-side-frameworks/install-using-plainjs.md

 <script src = "bower_components/fusioncharts/fusioncharts.js"> </script>
 <script src = "bower_components/fusioncharts/fusioncharts.powercharts.js"> </script>
 <script src = "bower_components/fusioncharts/fusioncharts.treemap.js"> </script>
 ```

 * To render the SS Grid chart only the **fusioncharts.js** and the **fusioncharts.ssgrid.js** files are needed.

 ```
 <script src = "bower_components/fusioncharts/fusioncharts.js"> </script>
 <script src = "bower_components/fusioncharts/fusioncharts.ssgrid.js"> </script>
 ```

 * To render the Gantt chart only the **fusioncharts.js** and the **fusioncharts.gantt.js** files are needed.

 ```
 <script src = "bower_components/fusioncharts/fusioncharts.js"> </script>
 <script src = "bower_components/fusioncharts/fusioncharts.gantt.js"> </script>
 ```
-## Related Resources

-* How to render a chart using Pure JavaScript?

-* How to render a gauge using Pure JavaScript?

-* How to render a map using Pure JavaScript?